Learn-Together-Pro/cg/learn.md

 # Graphics

-Curated collection of lists of useful resources to learn computer graphics together.
+Curated collection of lists of useful resources to master computer graphics together.

 [:arrow_down: Tags legend](#tags-legend) at the end of the page.